Krish44/MyDocs/Oracle/OracleConcepts.md

 Link: https://www.techdoubts.com/different-types-of-joins-in-oracle/
 ## Table - keys
-Primary key
-Foreign key
-Unique key
+- **Primary key**
+- **Foreign key ** is a way to enforce referential integrity within your Oracle database.
+A foreign key means that values in one table must also appear in another table.
+- **Unique key**
 ## Indexes
 ## Views
-Types of views
+- Types of views
+ - Simple view (Single table)
+ - Complex view (Cobination of tables)
 ## Materialised view
  Materialized view is a database object that contains the results of a query.
  For example, it may be a local copy of data located remotely,